What medications are safe for breastfeeding moms?

 Most medications pass through breast milk to some extent, so it’s important to talk to your healthcare provider or pharmacist about any medications you’re taking and when new ones are prescribed.
 They can help you weigh the benefits and risks and let you know if any alternatives are available.

 While the majority of medications have little or no effect on the health and well-being of the baby or the mother’s milk supply, it’s still important to check.
+The risk goes up depending on the age and health of your baby, such as if your baby is premature, a newborn, has an underlying health condition, or has kidney problems.
 There are rare circumstances when you should stop breastfeeding altogether while taking certain medications.

 What about over-the-counter medications, vitamins, and supplements?